toschw/PADM604/docs/04-Lecture.md

                                  "Anchorage AK"),
                         stringsAsFactors = FALSE)

-# Write your solution here
+# Write your solution into your RMarkdown document
 ```

 `unite()` does just the reverse of `separate()`: